WORKERS COMPENSATION CLAIMS

-The Missouri Workers’ Compensation law does not require the employer to hold your job while you recover from your disability.
+The Missouri Workers’ Comp law does not require the employer to hold your job while you recover from your disability.
 However, there are other federal and state statutes that give a worker some protection, such as the Americans With Disabilities Act, the Family Leave Act, and the Missouri Human Rights Act.
-These laws are complicated, and if you believe you have not been treated fairly, you should contact our Joplin Workers’ Compensation attorneys who are experienced in this area of the law.
+These laws are complicated, and if you believe you have not been treated fairly, you should contact our Joplin Workers’ Compensation attorneys, who are experienced in this area of the law.

-For example, an injured employee may be entitled to lifetime weekly benefits from the Second Injury Fund when a permanent total disability results from a combination of the employee’s preexisting conditions and those caused by the current injury.
+For example, an injured employee may be entitled to lifetime weekly benefits from the Second Injury Fund when a permanent total disability results from a combination of the employee’s pre-existing conditions and those caused by the current injury.
 In death cases, when the employer failed to obtain Workers’ Compensation insurance, the Second Injury Fund can be held responsible for death benefits to the employee’s dependents.

 The Fund is also responsible for paying medical bills of injured workers when the employer fails to ensure its Workers’ Compensation liability.
 The Fund also provides benefits to injured employees who are undergoing physical rehabilitation.
 To qualify for these benefits, the employee must be seriously injured and be receiving therapy at a facility certified by the Division.
 If the injured worker qualifies, he or she will receive $40 per week for up to 20 weeks for rehabilitation.

-Second Injury Fund also provides benefits to injured employees with multiple jobs.
+The Second Injury Fund also provides benefits to injured employees with multiple jobs.
 If an employee is unable to work at a job as a result of an injury that occurred while working at another job, benefits may be claimed from the Second Injury Fund in connection with the job at which the employee was not injured.

 The Second Injury Fund is funded by a surcharge applied to Workers’ Compensation insurance premiums paid by employers.
 The Missouri legislature has capped the amount of the surcharge paid by employers, which has caused the Second Injury Fund to be underfunded.
 Unless the Missouri legislature acts, in the near future, the Fund will become insolvent and unable to pay claims.
 Contact your local state legislator and encourage him or her to remove the cap on the premium surcharge so that the Second Injury Fund can continue to pay worthy claims.
 If you have more questions or need legal advice regarding Workers’ Compensation insurance, our Joplin Missouri compensation attorneys can help.

+Nurses Workers’ Compensation claims are among the most common Workers’ Compensation claims.
+By this measure, hospitals are among the most dangerous places to work as far as work injuries.
+In fact, nurses are twice as likely to suffer a work injury than the average private industry worker.
+Recent reports recorded 58,860 work-related injuries per year in hospitals that caused missed work time.
 Nurses are on their feet for long hours helping care for people who suffer from illness, diseases, and injuries.
 Nursing is a rewarding job, but it can take a toll both physically and emotionally.
 Nursing assistants and orderlies suffer injuries at almost three times the rate as construction laborers.
 Registered nurses have more back and arm injuries than all but four other occupations (according to Bureau of Labor Statistics data) including truckers and workers who lug heavy loads in warehouses.
 Some of the most common Workers’ Compensation claims by nurses are back injuries, slip and falls, and needle sticks.